Accelerate Your Master's Degree

 - Robotics and Automation

-- Complete the Permission to Take Graduate Classes form.
+- Complete the Permission to Take Graduate Courses Form or at the Graduate Engineering Services Office (Heafey 241).

 The School of Engineering now offers qualified Santa Clara University undergraduates in the College of Arts and Sciences the opportunity to earn both a B.S. and M.S.
 Programs.
 The program is open to students majoring in Biology, Mathematics, Computer Science, and Engineering Physics.